palnorbee/palnorbee.github.io/projects/pydatascraping.md

 layout: page
 ---
 <h1 style="color:#9300ff;">Data scraping with Python(BeautifulSoup library)</h1>
-<h3>For analysis, firstly I needed some data, which turned out to be the price of tobacco both in Hungary and Belgium.I kept looking until I found some table-like information with names and prices.</h3>
+<h3>For analysis, firstly I needed some data, which turned out to be the price of cigarettes both in Hungary and Belgium.I kept looking until I found some table-like information with products and prices.</h3>
 <h2 style="text-align:center;color:#9300ff;">Hungarian site.</h2>
 <h4>First attempt:</h4>
 <details>